+All-to-one – in these methods50,52,53,56 a set of frames are linked to a reference frame and final tracking is performed by linking reference frames

+All-to-all – in these methods49,55 a set of frames are linked to many reference frames and tracking is performed by clustering the results of such mapping

+Identity Prediction – in these methods54 there is no need to link tracks as identity prediction automatically link tracks.

-50,52,53,5649,5554 While high accuracy is demonstrated in these works, it is not established which methods perform best.
-This is due to inconsistent accuracy metrics used across the works which focus on different aspects of tracking accuracy thus making it difficult to rank methods in terms of usefulness.
-Further, it is currently not clear if the methods are generalizable and robust to noises in data.
-Most tracking methods take as input point-cloud data generated after detecting cells in images.
-However, due to inherent biological variability in fluorophore expression across cells as well as errors in cell detection methods used upstream, false positive and false negative cells are regularly detected in images which confuse tracking algorithms.
-Thus, robust tracking methods that can handle such tracking errors are needed.
+While high accuracy is demonstrated for specific datasets in these works, it is not established which methods perform best in general and under what conditions.
+This is due to inconsistent accuracy metrics reported across works, which focus on different aspects of tracking accuracy thus making it difficult to assess the methods in terms of usefulness.
+Finally, tracking algorithms may have to operate on datasets across varying noise levels.
+The noise could arise either due to errors made by cell detection methods that are run upstream of tracking or noise in images.
+However, it is not clear if the methods are generalizable and robust to noises in data as it is extremely cumbersome to obtain ground-truth annotated benchmarking datasets across a variety of conditions.

-To address the challenges in building optimized tracking algorithms, we developed a set of tools to compare and analyze tracking algorithms.
-Our toolbox enables 1) generation of synthetic data with varied levels of common types of noises in data, 2) framework to benchmark against 14 graph-matching based and 7 linear (point-cloud registration based) methods for finding correspondence between nuclei in frames, 3) comparison of commonly used track linking strategies including, and 4) assessment of accuracy across 6 standardized MOT metrics.
-Easy to use callable implementations of various methods and tracking strategies in our toolbox enable fast screening and benchmarking of new methods.
-Using the toolbox, we conducted an unbiased multi-dimensional screen across all accuracy metrics to identify best choices for tracking in C. elegans whole brain videos.
-We validate the findings of the screen on experimental data.
+To address the challenges in building optimized tracking algorithms, we developed a set of tools that enable to easily mix and match the aforementioned design choices, test them on ground-truth annotated datasets, and quantify accuracy across standardized metrics, thus allowing to compare different design choices (Figure 1).
+Key features of our toolbox include 1) easy generation of synthetic data, thus known ground truth tracking annotations, with varied levels of common types of noises in data, 2) a framework to benchmark over 20 correspondence estimation across Registration, Quadratic and Hybrid categories of methods 3) implementation of two commonly used track linking strategies; Sequential, and All-to-one.
+Apart from the strategies used in whole-brain cell tracking works, we also compare against min-cost flow optimization based tracking methods used in the general cell-tracking literature, and 4) implementation of 6 standardized multi-object tracking (MOT) accuracy metrics thus removing bias due to reporting metrics.
+This set of tools are easy-to-use, callable implementations of various methods and tracking strategies; they enable fast screening and benchmarking of new methods.
+Using the toolbox, we conducted an unbiased screen of design choices across all accuracy metrics to identify the ones that perform better and are more robust to noise for tracking neurons in C. elegans whole-brain videos.
+We further conduct a similar screen on a manually annotated whole-brain video recording and .

 Methods